sutta » mn » Majjhima Nikāya 95

 Idameva saccaṁ, moghamaññan’ti.

-this is the only truth, other ideas are silly.’
+this is the only truth, anything else is futile.’

 Seyyathāpi, bhāradvāja, andhaveṇi paramparāsaṁsattā purimopi na passati majjhimopi na passati pacchimopi na passati;